josefkrajkar/Pewpewpew/README.md

 TODO list:
  - Recalculate mouse coordinates according to the proper position of the game area
- - Translate comments to English - Done :)
+ - Write comments to English
  - Create static example on Surge - Done :)